 As Supreme Court Justice Hugo Black wrote at the time, "There has been entirely too much deliberation and not enough speed in enforcing the constitutional rights which we held in Brown."

 But even then, integration was fought in a variety of ways.
-Using the fact that, legally speaking, Mexican Americans were considered "white," schools in Texas and other states created "integrated" schools of Mexican Americans and Blacks, leaving all-white schools unchanged.
+Using the fact that, legally speaking, Mexican Americans were considered "white," schools in Texas and other states created "integrated" schools of Mexican Americans and African Americans, leaving all-white schools unchanged.

-The number of black students attending majority-white schools in the South rose from 2% in the mid-1960s to nearly 45% in the late 1980s, the peak of school integration.
+The number of black students attending majority-white schools in the South rose from 2 percent in the mid-1960s to nearly 45 percent in the late 1980s, the peak of school integration.

 But success brought other changes.
 The mid-1980s also saw the first lifting of federal court sanctions, allowing schools to return to racial segregation.
 By 1991, integration levels had returned to pre-1971 levels.